Let's get started with a Microservice Architecture with Spring Cloud:

 }

-Our class will contain a single method that’ll take an SQL query as a String and will return the row count by iterating through the ResultSet, incrementing a counter variable for each result.
+The class contains a single method that takes an SQL query as a String and returns the row count by iterating through the ResultSet and incrementing a counter for each row.

 int getQueryRowCount(String query) throws SQLException {